Submissions

 LaTeX.
 LaTeX style guide PDF file presents the instructions for preparing manuscripts for the Stereology and Image Analysis journal in LaTeX, and serves itself as an example of a LaTeX file conforming to the described form.
 The complete LaTeX package is available here:

-Language is English.
+The language is English.
 Please be consistent.
 Use the same form of English (UK or American) throughout the text.

 Length.
 Full-length research papers or full-length review articles including tables and figures with legends and references should not exceed 30 pages (30 lines per page, font size 11 pt, single column in MS Word) or 15 typeset pages if prepared in LaTeX.
-Short research communications, reviews, communications or notes should not exceed 15 pages (7 typeset pages if prepared in LaTex) including tables and figures with legends.
+Short research communications, reviews, communications, or notes should not exceed 15 pages (7 typeset pages if prepared in LaTex) including tables and figures with legends.

 Title.
 Short and to the point, not longer than 120 characters (including spaces); it should be written entirely in capital letters.
-Title should indicate the methodological aspects of the paper, which are of interest also for several fields of application.
+A title should indicate the methodological aspects of the paper, which are of interest also for several fields of application.
 Include the running title with the surname of the first author with no more than 100 characters including spaces (e.g., MACKAY CE ET AL: Comparison of MRI and physical sections).

 Authors.
 Whole name(s) and family name of each author; no academic degrees or titles.
 Indicate who will be responsible for correspondence, if not the first author.
 Complete address of each author including an e-mail address.

 Text.
 Sufficient details must be given to enable an interdisciplinary audience of the journal to understand the considered problem and methods.
-This includes a brief explanation of basic concepts, abbreviations and symbols, and, if available, a review paper as a reference.
+This includes a brief explanation of basic concepts, abbreviations, and symbols, and, if available, a review paper as a reference.
 The manuscript should be structured with the following headings: INTRODUCTION, MATERIALS AND METHODS, RESULTS, DISCUSSION, ACKNOWLEDGEMENTS, and REFERENCES.
 The headings should be placed on separate lines and written in capitals with no underlining.
 Avoid unnecessary subheadings.
 In the text do not underline words, do not use letters in bold type.

 Figures and Tables should be in a form and condition suitable for publication across a single column (8 cm) or a whole page (16 cm).
 The minimum font size of characters is 11.
 Figures and tables should be numbered consecutively in Arabic numerals (e.g., Fig. 1; Table 1) and headed with a short title.
 Please mark in the manuscript (i.e., insert Fig. 1 or Table 1) where Tables or Figures should be placed in the text.
 Each figure and table should be accompanied by a self-explanatory legend.
-Please note that Figures and Tables should be included in manuscript file at first submission.
+Please note that Figures and Tables should be included in the manuscript file at first submission.
 At final submission (after the acceptance of the paper), all figures and tables should be uploaded as separate files, using the Supplementary files form.
-Ideally, all original files (manuscript, figures and tables) should be collected in a ZIP archive and uploaded as a Supplementary file.
-Maximum file size for upload is 50 MB.
+Ideally, all original files (manuscript, figures, and tables) should be collected in a ZIP archive and uploaded as a Supplementary file.
+The maximum file size for upload is 50 MB.

 Figures should be sent as TIFF or JPG files for raster images (bitmaps) or PS format for vector images.
-TIFF files should have 600 dpi resolution for colour, greyscale images or black and white images.
+TIFF files should have 600 dpi resolution for colour, greyscale images, or black and white images.

 Color Prints.
 A limited number of colour images is free of charge.

-Equations should be on separate lines, with an extra spacing above and below.
-They should always be numbered, placing the number in brackets against the right hand margin.
+Equations should be on separate lines, with extra spacing above and below.
+They should always be numbered, placing the number in brackets against the right-hand margin.
 If a mathematical expression is to be included as a part of a sentence try to maintain the single line spacing by use of brackets (e.g., (1-x)/(3-h)).
 Please, use an abbreviation (e.g., Eq.
 1) when discussing an equation in a sentence.

 Units.
 SI units should be used wherever these exist for the parameter concerned.
 Units should be separated from values (e.g., 5 µm, 2 mg, 1 min); exceptions are °, °C and % (e.g., 90°, 37°C, 50%).